microsoft/aerial_wildlife_detection/doc/import_data.md

 ### Requirements
 This procedure requires the dataset to be organized as follows:

-* One folder contains all images (may or may not be hierarchical, with sub-folders)
+* One folder contains all images (may or may not be hierarchical, with sub-folders; see [above](#import-images-only))
 * A second folder contains annotations as follows:
     - There must be one annotation text file for every image with at least one object in it
     - Annotation text files must be organized in exactly the same way as the images w.r.t. folder hierarchies
     - The only permitted differences between the annotation files' and the images' file names are the source folder and the file extension
     - Annotation text files must list the bounding boxes in [YOLO](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Redmon_You_Only_Look_CVPR_2016_paper.pdf) format (see below)
-    - The annotations folder must further contain a "classes.txt" file that lists the class names in the dataset (one human-friendly class name per line)
+    - The annotations folder must further contain a `classes.txt` file that lists the class names in the dataset (one human-friendly class name per line)

 Example for a valid dataset structure: